sbayd/react-cv/README.md

             { type: 'phone', value: '+00 (123) 456 78 90' },
             { type: 'location', value: 'New York' },
             { type: 'website', value: 'example.com' },
-            { type: 'linkedin', value: 'linkedin.com/in/notexists' },
+            { type: 'linkedin', value: 'linkedin.com/in/sbaydin' },
-            { type: 'twitter', value: 'twitter.com/404' },
+            { type: 'twitter', value: 'twitter.com/sbayd' },
-            { type: 'github', value: 'github.com/404' }
+            { type: 'github', value: 'github.com/sbayd' }
         ]}}
         sections= {[{
           type: 'text',
           title: 'Career Profile',
-          content: 'When I was child, I always want to be a developer.',
+          content: `When I was a child, I always wanted to be a developer.. then this hapened
+          `,
           icon: 'usertie'
         }]}
         branding={true} // or false to hide it.